Timing Optimisation and Analysis in the Design of 3D silicon sensors: the TCoDe Simulator: Analysis of static properties and 3D silicon sensor design

 \subsection{Technology and starting design criteria}

-The 3D sensors which have been designed were to be fabricated using a Single-Sided (Si-Si) fabrication approach and the Deep Reactive Ion Etching (DRIE) process~\cite{Bosch}.
-The Si-Si rather then the double-sided technology, which was used for the ATLAS-IBL 3D sensors~\cite{ATLAS-IBL, ATLAS-IBL2}, allows using a thick support wafer directly bonded to the high-resistivity device layer, so as to improve the mechanical stability of wafers during fabrication and reduce wafer bowing due to mechanical stresses during production.
-In this way sensitive layers as thin as 150~$\mu$m and electrodes having diameter (column shapes) or width (trench shapes) of about 5~$\mu$m can be fabricated.
+The designed 3D sensors which have been fabricated using a Single-Sided (Si-Si) fabrication approach and the Deep Reactive Ion Etching (DRIE) process~\cite{Bosch}.
+The Si-Si, as opposed to the double-sided technology used for the ATLAS-IBL 3D sensors~\cite{ATLAS-IBL, ATLAS-IBL2}, allows using a thick support wafer directly connected to the high-resistivity device layer, which improves the mechanical stability of wafers during fabrication and reduces wafer bowing due to mechanical stresses during production.
+In this way sensitive layers as thin as 150 $\mu$m and electrodes having diameter (column shapes) or width (trench shapes) of about 5 $\mu$m can be fabricated.
 These values have been adopted as reference minimum sizes in our design.
 Figure~\ref{fig:3dstruct} shows a schematic of the Si-Si structure.
-On the other hand, the 150~$\mu$m sensitive silicon depth, still provides a Most Probable Value (MPV) of 2 fC charge deposit, which appears sufficient for our purposes, as will be demonstrated in the following sections.
+On the other hand, the 150 $\mu$m sensitive silicon depth, still provides a Most Probable Value (MPV) of 2 fC charge deposit, which appears sufficient for our purposes, as demonstrated in the following sections.

-The pixel size is kept on a pixel pitch of 55~$\mu$m in order to be compatible with the TIMEPIX ASIC family~\cite{Timepix4}.
-This choice was done uniquely for practical reasons, to have additional chances in testing the pixel matrices produced.
+The pixel size is kept on a pixel pitch of 55 $\mu$m in order to be compatible with the TIMEPIX ASIC family~\cite{Timepix4}.
+This size was adopted uniquely for practical reasons, namely to have alternative means to test the pixel matrices produced.